davidweber411/how-to-publish-to-maven-central-with-gradle/README.md

 Please look in the directory "exampleFiles".

-    Please read the comments in this file.
+    Please read the comments in the example file of this repository.

 ### Step 8: Publish to OSSRH nexus with gradle publish